zjunlp/EasyEdit/README.md

 ### BaseEditor
 > `BaseEditor`is the class for Language Modality Model Editing.
 You can choose the appropriate editing method based on your specific needs.

+- Due to different transformer versions and different GPU models, the editing results may fluctuate slightly.

 #### Introduction by a Simple Example
 With the modularity and flexibility of `EasyEdit`, you can easily use it to edit model.